RonnyFiebigQPCM/quickstart-sap-hana-ha/README.md

 # quickstart-sap-hana-ha
-## SAP HANA High-Availability Deployment on AWS
+## SAP HANA High-Availability Deployment on GCP

 This Quick Start deploys SAP HANA (with SLES for SAP as underlying OS) across two availability zones and configures them for high availability.